 Gorilla Technology Group Wraps up Successful 2022 by Entering MENA Region with Security Convergence Offering in Multi-Year, Multi-Million Dollar Deal

-First win in region affirms globalization strategy, initially targeting Europe, the Middle East and North Africa as company accelerates global expansion efforts

-/EIN News/ -- TAIPEI, Taiwan and NEW YORK, Dec.
-27, 2022 (GLOBE NEWSWIRE) -- Gorilla Technology Group Inc. (“Gorilla”) (NASDAQ: GRRR), a global provider of AI based edge video analytics, IoT technologies, and cybersecurity, today announced that a government agency of a Middle Eastern country developing Smart Cities has communicated its intent to engage Gorilla to implement an expansive cybersecurity solution for one or more cities under development.
+TAIPEI, Taiwan and NEW YORK, Dec.
+27, 2022 (GLOBE NEWSWIRE) -- Gorilla Technology Group Inc. ("Gorilla") GRRR, a global provider of AI based edge video analytics, IoT technologies, and cybersecurity, today announced that a government agency of a Middle Eastern country developing Smart Cities has communicated its intent to engage Gorilla to implement an expansive cybersecurity solution for one or more cities under development.
 Gorilla is negotiating final details, and expects to execute a contract and begin implementation in the first half of 2023.
-The anticipated project is a strong addition to the Company’s 2023 revenue forecast.
+The anticipated project is a strong addition to the Company's 2023 revenue forecast.

 This deal represents Gorilla's first customer win in a new market as part of its recently launched globalization strategy targeting Europe, the Middle East and North Africa.
 The deal advances Gorilla's strategy to become a global leader in AI based cybersecurity and video analytics while expanding their geographical footprint embracing the MENA region.